ybgskr12/Reforestation/README.md

-## What do you call a pig that knows karate?
-A pork chop!
+## What did one nut say as he chased another nut?
+I'm a cashew!